Skip to main content

 • Deduction for R&D activities in La Palma: 12,000 euros

-Note: We assume that company "E" has not generated the right to apply any other deduction during the exercise.
+Note: We assume that company "E" has not generated any other deductions during the year.

 • Total amount of deductions on both islands: 9,500 euros + 12,000 euros = 21,500 euros